frieden84/home/README.md

 **Introduction**

-- This is my personal website
+- This is my personal website, accessed on https://frieden84.github.io/home/
--